phenocare/fibers/content/_index.md

 On the day of the clinic visit, you will continue with the low fibre diet but have up to three portions of dietary fibres of your choice for breakfast.
 Once again, we will perform an hourly hydrogen breath test.
 We will also collect urine and blood samples to learn more about what is happening in your body.
 A nurse will perform the blood collection during the visit.
 If you feel comfortable, you can even provide a stool sample.

 ### 5. When do I have to attend the clinic visit?
-The researcher will arrange a convenient date with you, usually on Monday to Friday.
-However, on occasion, we may be able to schedule the clinic on Saturday as well.
+The researcher will arrange a convenient date with you, usually on Tuesday, Thursday or Friday.
+On occasion, we may be able to schedule the clinic on Saturday as well.

 ### 6. Is there any reimbursement for my time and travel cost?
 You will receive $1.2 per 10km and the parking fees for the day.
 If you use public transport, we will cover your bus or train fares.
 Additionally, you will receive a gift voucher worth $25 for completing the screening visit and an additional $50 for completing the study clinic visit.